New Jersey Envirothon

 The New Jersey Envirothon competition is a one-day event that takes place at the end of the school year.
-Teams will be tested on environmental topics through hands on interactive problem-solving at five testing stations.
+Teams are tested on environmental topics through hands-on interactive problem-solving at five testing stations.
 Test questions may cover any information in the study guide and suggested resource materials like web materials and links.
-The contest will consist of hands-on questions along with some true/false, multiple choice and fill-in-the-blanks.
-There will be 30 minutes allowed at each station.
-Team presentations will last 10 minutes.
+The contest consists of hands-on questions along with some true/false, multiple choice and fill-in-the-blanks.
+There are 30 minutes allowed at each station.
+Team presentations last 10 minutes.

-The North American Envirothon is a dynamic hands-on Environmental Education Program for high school students.
+The National Conservation Foundation Envirothon is a dynamic hands-on Environmental Education Program for high school students.
 Teams of students who wish to compete in the state-level Envirothon competition explore different natural resource related topics throughout the school year, including Soils, Forestry, Aquatics, Wildlife Ecology and Current Environmental Issues.
 As they strengthen their background in natural resources, students practice working in teams, considering information and differing viewpoints to reach a decision through consensus and teamwork.
-One of the purposes of this program is to encourage students to become better-informed, active participants in natural resource management decisions and problem-solving.
+One of the purposes of this program is to encourage students to become better informed, active participants in natural resource management decisions and problem-solving.